 Place the corresponding collection vial in the same number slot on the lower ASE tray.

 Create the extraction method using the keypad on the ASE.
-Extract at 100 °C and 1200 psi.
-Extract each sample three times with a static hold of 10 min and flush the cell body with 50% of its total volume between static holds.
+Extract at 100 °C and 1,200 psi.
+Extract each sample 3x with a static hold of 10 min and flush the cell body with 50% of its total volume between static holds.

 Make sure the solvent bottle contains enough solvent to extract all of the samples.